rapid7/le_node/README.md

    called logentries-client.
  - Added `level()` and `winston()` methods with deprecation warnings so that existing le_node applications do not throw TypeErrors.
+ - Added events for 'connected', 'disconnected' and 'connection drain'

 ## Changelog (Old Logentries-Client)